-Before we get to setting up, let me clarify what the difference is between a router and access point.
-I think it important to know this so you can make an informed decision about whether an access point is the right tool for the job.
+Before we get to set up, let me clarify the difference between a router and an access point.
+I think it important to know this so that you can make an informed decision about whether an access point is the right tool for the job.

 A router is a piece of hardware or software that forwards packets according to their destination IP address.
 Basically, it connects devices to other devices, the internet, or other network appliance like a hardware firewall.

-Think of a router as an interchange and the wireless access point as an on ramp.
-The on ramp sends all traffic in one direction towards the interchange.
-It’s the interchange’s job to send all traffic onto the destinations they want to go.
+Think of a router as an interchange and the wireless access point as an on-ramp.
+The on-ramp sends all traffic in one direction towards the interchange.
+It’s the interchange’s job to send all traffic to the destinations they want to go.

 Setting up a TP-Link Router as a Wireless Access Point

-Most wireless routers can be configured as a full router or just a wireless access point.
-In this tutorial we’re doing the latter.
+Most wireless routers can be configured as a full router or as just a wireless access point.
+In this tutorial, we’re doing the latter.
 We will configure a TP-Link router as a wireless access point to act as a range extender as well as a WAP.

 You will first need to connect your TP-Link router to your main router via Ethernet.
-You can use WiFi is you prefer but configuration is slightly more difficult.
+You can use WiFi if you prefer, but the configuration is slightly more difficult.
 Plus, if your main router has WiFi, using another router purely as a range extender is like hitting a peanut with a sledgehammer.
 Slightly over the top.